LibrariesHacked/england-librarydata/library-db.md

 on aos.oa_code = o.oa11cd;
 ```

 - Add the catchment areas for current non-statutory libraries.
-This analyses all current libraries and then adds the catchments for those that are non statutory in 2016.

 ```
 insert into libraries_catchments